-Accelerated High School students are high school juniors and seniors, age 16 years or older, who take a maximum of six credits per term while continuing their high school programs.
+Accelerated High School students are high school juniors and seniors, age 16 years or older, who take up to six regular undergraduate college credits on campus while continuing their high school programs.
 Qualified students become part-time, non-matriculated students in the Kenneth P. Dietrich School of Arts and Sciences.
 They attend regular on-campus classes with college undergraduates and are not identified in the classroom as high school students.

 Applications must be submitted to the Accelerated High School office.
 The deadline is two weeks before the first day of classes.
 There is a one-time application fee of $35, and admission is valid for one term only.
 Students must resubmit certain specified application materials for subsequent terms.
 Depending on the course(s) selected, students may be required to take a placement test prior to registration.
 For more detailed information, contact Accelerated High School in 208B Thackeray Hall at 412-624-7428.